What is Demographic Segmentation?

 Among all the other reasons better conversion is the top reason why market segmentation is important among marketers.

 With customers in specific segments, you can address their needs and deliver to their expectations with a tailored approach.
 This is more likely to help improve the conversion rate.
+This can be one of the inputs while developing your e-commerce website for conversions.

 Again segmentation is a good way to create a tailored experience and meet the individual needs of the customers.
-This will help you build trust with your existing customer and you will increase the loyalty base
+This will help you build trust with your existing customer and you will increase the loyalty base.

 When you have a clear idea of what each customer segment needs can help you devise a more informed action plan.